 Try to consider ways that you can express your love and respect for her, and how you can approach your aging and changing bodies in open and accepting ways.

-If your wife is experiencing symptoms related to incontinence, she might find it helpful to talk to a healthcare provider, such as a gynecologist.
+If your wife is experiencing symptoms related to incontinence, she might find it helpful to talk to a healthcare provider, such as a gynecologist or urologist.

 You and your wife may also find it helpful to explore each other’s bodies in ways you may not have done in months or years.
-A book such as For Each Other: Sharing Sexual Intimacy is packed with tips and techniques for exploration and re-connection.
+A book such as For Each Other: Sharing Sexual Intimacy includes tips and techniques for exploration and re-connection.